 Time Complexity of all above operations should be O(1).

-b) Create a new array for s1 with size equal to size of old array for s1 plus size of s2.
+b) Create a new array for s1 with a size equal to the size of the old array for s1 plus size of s2.

 c) Copy old contents of s1 and s2 to new array for s1

 We can use a linked list with two pointers, one pointer to the first node (also used as a top when elements are added and removed from the beginning).
 The other pointer is needed for the last node so that we can quickly link the linked list of s2 at the end of s1.
 Following are all operations.